 Go the extra mile: Take a self-guided tour at the New Glarus Brewing Company, best-known for its Spotted Cow variety but its seasonal offerings are spectacular, too.
 Afterward, pick a pint to enjoy on the outdoor courtyard overlooking picturesque New Glarus.

 Why it’s worth the trip: It’s home to famous architect Frank Lloyd Wright.

 Frank Lloyd Wright spent his childhood in Spring Green, and returned when he was at the height of his international fame.
 Taliesin—Wright’s home, studio, theater, farm and burial site—offers five different tours from May through October.
 Down the road, you’ll find the Wright-inspired House on the Rock, an incredible museum featuring the world’s largest carousel and an Infinity Room where you can walk out over a scenic valley, 156 feet above the forest floor!
-If you need a rest after your quest, stay at the House on the Rock Resort and dine at the Grandview Restaurant.
+If you need a rest after your quest, stay at the House on the Rock Resort and dine at the 400 Springs Restaurant.

 Go the extra mile: Add a different kind of arts to your itinerary at American Players Theatre, one of the nation’s most popular outdoor classical theaters.
-On the way back, try The Old Feed Mill restaurant for historic ambience and classic country cuisine.
+On the way back, try The Old Feed Mill restaurant for historic ambiance and classic country cuisine.